alexkarakozis/Premier-League-Betting-Model/README.md

 ### Performance Evaluation - Backtesting

- A completely random model is used by sampling from the uniform distribution and betting if the sample is greater than 0.5.
+ A completely random model is used by sampling from the uniform distribution [0,1] and betting if the sample is greater than 0.5.
 The precision obtained is 0.3856.
 This is the base minimum performance that random decisions provide.
-Theoretically, the random forest classifier which makes informed decisions should result in higher precision score.
-This is the case and the model achieves precisions in the training set and the test set of 0.4913 and 0.5977, respectively.
-The difference in precision between the base random performance and the model's performance is the value added by the model using the available data.
+The results are tabulated below.

 |           | Random model | Bet every game   | Random Forest (training) | Random Forest (test) |
 | --------- | -------------| ---------------- | -------------------------| -------------------- |